 1. Watch the jaw-dropping 4th of July fireworks

 The celebration is accompanied by famed musicians.
 Kelly Clarkson, Blake Shelton, Keith Urban, and Ricky Martin have already performed.
-This year’s performers have not yet been announced by Macy’s, but we will be sure to keep an eye out to be the first ones to inform you.
+The performers for the next 4th of July celebration have not yet been announced by Macy’s, but we will be sure to keep an eye out to be the first ones to inform you.
 You can also check Macy’s official website as we get closer to July.

 2. Take a 4th of July fireworks cruise

 A unique way to see the fireworks on the 4th of July is to watch them from the water!
 There are several cruises that have made it their mission to provide the perfect experience.
 Instead of storming into the crowds on the streets, you can enjoy a much more relaxing 4th of July evening.
 The night cruise offers you amazing views of New York’s skyline, food, beverages and most importantly, unobstructed views of the fireworks!
 For these reasons, firework cruises are much sought after by tourists and locals alike.
 There’s no need to worry about getting somewhere extremely early or fighting to get a good spot before waiting an eternity for the fireworks are launched.
-Our favorite cruise is the Bateaux Fireworks Cruise, but you can find the best fireworks cruise for you with the help of our comparison.
+One of the most popular cruises is the 4th of July Evening Cruise by Circle Line, but you can find the best fireworks cruise for you with the help of our more detailed comparison of the best 4th of July cruises in New York.